 This Quarterly Report on Form 10-Q, as well as information included in oral statements or other written statements made or to be made by us, contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, that involve substantial risks and uncertainties.
 All statements other than statements of historical fact contained in this report, including statements regarding our future results of operations and financial condition, business strategy, and plans and objectives of management for future operations, are forward-looking statements.
-In some cases, forward-looking statements may be identified by words such as "believe," "may," "will," "potentially," "estimate," "continue," "anticipate," "intend," "could," "project," "target," "plan," "expect," or the negative of these terms or other similar expressions.
+In some cases, forward-looking statements may be identified by words such as "believe," "may," "will," "potentially," "estimate," "continue," "anticipate," "intend," "could," "would," "project," "target," "plan," "expect," or the negative of these terms or other similar expressions.
 These forward-looking statements include, but are not limited to, statements concerning the following:

-- our future financial performance, including our expectations regarding our revenue, cost and operating expenses, including changes in technology and development, selling and marketing and general and administrative expenses (including any components of the foregoing), gross profit and our ability to achieve, and maintain, future profitability; - our business plan and our ability to effectively manage our growth; - our cross-border expansion plans and ability to expand internationally; - anticipated trends, growth rates, and challenges in our business and in the markets in which we operate; - the sufficiency of, and ability to access, our cash and cash equivalents to meet our liquidity needs; - political, economic, foreign currency exchange rate, inflation, banking, legal, social and health risks and public health measures that may affect our business or the global economy; - beliefs and objectives for future operations; - our ability to develop and protect our brand; - our ability to maintain and grow the payment volume that we process; - our ability to further attract, retain, and expand our client base; - our ability to develop new solutions and services and bring them to market in a timely manner; - our expectations concerning relationships with third parties, including financial institutions and strategic partners; - the effects of increased competition in our markets and our ability to compete effectively; - future acquisitions or investments in complementary companies, products, services, or technologies; - our ability to enter new client verticals, including our relatively new business-to-business sector; - our expectations regarding anticipated technology needs and developments and our ability to address those needs and developments with our solutions; - our expectations regarding litigation and legal and regulatory matters; - our expectations regarding our ability to meet existing performance obligations and maintain the operability of our solutions; - our expectations regarding the effects of existing and developing laws and regulations, including with respect to payments and financial services, taxation, privacy and data protection; - economic and industry trends, projected growth, or trend analysis;
+- our future financial performance, including our expectations regarding our revenue, cost and operating expenses, including changes in technology and development, selling and marketing and general and administrative expenses (including any components of the foregoing), gross profit and our ability to achieve, and maintain, future profitability; - our business plan and our ability to effectively manage our growth; - our cross-border expansion plans and ability to expand internationally; - anticipated trends, growth rates, and challenges in our business and in the markets in which we operate; - the sufficiency of, and ability to access, our cash and cash equivalents to meet our liquidity needs; - political, economic, foreign currency exchange rate, inflation, banking, legal, social and health risks and public health measures that may affect our business or the global economy; - beliefs and objectives for future operations; - our ability to develop and protect our brand; - our ability to maintain and grow the payment volume that we process; - our ability to further attract, retain, and expand our client base; - our ability to develop new solutions and services and bring them to market in a timely manner; - our expectations concerning relationships with third parties, including financial institutions and strategic partners; - the effects of increased competition in our markets and our ability to compete effectively; - future acquisitions or investments in complementary companies, products, services, or technologies; - our ability to enter new client verticals and sub-verticals, including our relatively new business-to-business (B2B) sector; - our expectations regarding anticipated technology needs and developments and our ability to address those needs and developments with our solutions; - our expectations regarding litigation and legal and regulatory matters; - our expectations regarding our ability to meet existing performance obligations and maintain the operability of our solutions; - our expectations regarding the effects of existing and developing laws and regulations, including with respect to payments and other financial services, economic and trade sanctions, anti-money laundering (AML) and countering the financing of terrorism (CFT), taxation, privacy and data protection; - economic and industry trends, projected growth, or trend analysis;

-- our ability to adapt to changes in U.S. federal income or other tax laws or the interpretation of tax laws, including the recently enacted Inflation Reduction Act of 2022; - our ability to attract and retain qualified employees; - our ability to maintain, protect, and enhance our intellectual property; - our ability to maintain the security and availability of our solutions; - the increased expenses associated with being a public company; and - the future market price of our common stock.
+- the effects of global events and geopolitical conflict, including without limitation the continuing hostilities in Ukraine and involving Israel; - our ability to adapt to changes in U.S. federal income or other tax laws or the interpretation of tax laws, including the Inflation Reduction Act of 2022: - our ability to attract and retain qualified employees; - our ability to maintain, protect, and enhance our intellectual property; - our ability to maintain the security and availability of our solutions; - the increased expenses associated with being a public company; and - the future market price of our common stock.